puppetlabs/puppet-docs/source/pe/3.2/deploy_nonroot-agent.markdown

 #### Issues & Warnings

- - When running a cron job as non-root user, using the `-u` flag to set a user with root privileges will cause the job to fail, as one would expect.
-However, the cause of the failure is not particularly clear in the error message that gets printed:
+ - When running a cron job as non-root user, using the `-u` flag to set a user with root privileges will cause the job to fail, resulting in the following error message:
  `Notice: /Stage[main]/Main/Node[nonrootuser]/Cron[illegal_action]/ensure: created must be privileged to use -u`